 - Size: 290 × 214 mm (11 3/8 × 8 3/8 in)

 - Illustrations: 130 illustrations

 - ISBN: 9781838662769

-Trained by top chefs such as Pierre Gagnaire and Michel Guérard, Sébastien Bras inherited his family restaurant Le Suquet in 2009.
-Together with his father Michel Bras, they share a cuisine shaped by its French terroir in various venues around the globe, including Paris, at La Halle aux grains situated within the Bourse de Commerce - Pinault Collection, and Japan, where they will open a restaurant designed by Kengo Kuma.Pierre Carrey is a French journalist who specialises in gastronomy, food, and sport.
+Trained by his father Michel and top chefs such as Pierre Gagnaire and Michel Guérard, Sébastien Bras took over the family restaurant Le Suquet in 2009.
+Sébastien creates a cuisine shaped by its French terroir in various venues around the globe, including Paris, at La Halle aux grains situated within the Bourse de Commerce – Pinault Collection, and Japan, where the Bras will open a restaurant designed by Kengo Kuma.Pierre Carrey is a French journalist who specialises in gastronomy, food, and sport.
 He teaches journalism and has worked for 10 years for Libération.

 'An incredible look into a restaurant and family that helped elevate produce to an art form.' - Robb Report